Code-at-LTH/lthchallenge/index.md

 * 17:30-21:00
 * Classroom E:1406, Computer Science Department of LTH, E-Huset, Ole Römers Väg 3, Lund.
 * Contest starts 18:00 sharp.
+* Food will be served during the contest, probably pizzas.

 If you don't have access go to **[this entrance](https://goo.gl/maps/YQGmE5yuW5C2)** and call Måns on 0730946030.